alspur/D-HH-HI-Teacher-Certification-/README.md

 # D-HH-HI-Teacher-Certification-
-This contains stata code for cleaning and analysis of teacher certifications for teaching Deaf/Hard of Hearing/Hearing Impaired students in Kentucky.
+This repository contains stata code for cleaning and analysis of teacher certifications for teaching Deaf/Hard of Hearing/Hearing Impaired students in Kentucky.